SITE MENU

 A picturesque coastal village of whitewashed houses where the street names are still in Gaelic.
 It was founded in 1828 by Walter Frederick Campbell who named the village after his mother.

-The Youth hostel here is combined with the Islay Natural History Trust field centre which contains a nature library, laboratory, lecture room and exhibitions, housed in the old warehouses of Lochindaal distillery which closed in the 1920s.
-Tickets are valid for a week, so you can go in as many times as you like to consult documents or ask the staff about any wildlife you may have seen.
+The Islay Natural History Trust field centre contains a nature library, laboratory, lecture room and exhibitions, housed in the old warehouses of Lochindaal distillery which closed in the 1920s.
+Ask the staff about any wildlife you may have seen.
+Open Monday to Friday from April to September, 10am to 4pm.
 Tel: 01496 850288.

 The Port Charlotte Museum of Islay Life is worth a visit if you are interested in the history of the island.
-Open daily from Easter to October (afternoons only on Sundays and by appointment at other times of the year).
-Tel: 01496 850358 (Margot Perrons, Chairperson / Hon.
-Curator).
+Open 10.30am to 4.30pm Monday to Friday from April to October, plus weekends from May to September.
+Tel: 01496 850358.

 Housed in what used to be the Free Church of Port Charlotte, it contains an extensive library of papers and documents relating to Islay.
 This museum opened in 1977 and has won several awards.
 Displays include an illicit still, a farm's medicine box, photos of farming and fishing in years gone by, a selection of toys and exhibits showing life on a croft in the 19th century with numerous old farming implements, tools and kitchen utensils.